Macroom: Carrigaphooca Castle

 Carrigaphooca Castle is a ruined five storey rectangular tower house situated on a steep-sided rock overlooking the River Sullane.
 It is located 6 km west of Macroom, in an area once known as Gleann na n-Dearg (Valley of the Reds).
 The tower dominates the landscape of Lissacresig (Fairyland) in Clondrohid, and Lower Shanballyshane, in Kilnamartyra.
 Carrigaphooca is made of sandstone and limestone and was built as a defensive tower by MacCarthy clan member Donal MacCarthy of Drishane c.
-1336–51.
-Cormac Teige McCarthy, the Lord of Blarney took refuge in the tower after he had sided with the Irish during the Siege of Kinsale in 1601.
+1336–1351.
+Cormac Teige MacCarthy, the Lord of Blarney took refuge in the tower after he had sided with the Irish during the Siege of Kinsale in 1601.
 He stayed there until he was forgiven by Elizabeth I after he had written a personal letter of apology to her.
 In 1602, the castle was attacked and taken by Donal Cam O'Sullivan Beare and another member of the extended McCarthy family.
 After a protracted siege, their forces broke through the outer wall and burned the timber door at the north face entrance.
 The defenders surrendered and were allowed to go free.

-Carrigaphooca is positioned in an area rich with neolithic monuments; a stone circle lies two fields to the east.
+Carrigaphooca is positioned in an area rich with Neolithic monuments; a stone circle lies two fields to the east.
 The tower is located on private property, and no longer accessible to the public, although it is owned by the state and maintained by the Office of Public Works.

 Mountain Dew festival

-From 1976 to 1982 Macroom hosted the annual Mountain Dew festival, organised by young local business people.
+From 1976 to 1982 Macroom hosted the annual Macroom Mountain Dew Festival, organised by young local business people.
 The festivals attracted up to 20,000 attendees each year, with lineups that included Rory Gallagher, Thin Lizzy and Van Morrison.
 It was the first of its kind for Ireland, and was intended to reinvigorate a town that was then stagnant economically.
 According to one of the organisers, Martin Fitzgerald, "The town needed a bit of shake rattle and roll to tempt not just international investors but Irish people to rest there a bit long...a rock concert fitted the bill".
 Line ups included Rory Gallagher, Phil Lynott, Elvis Costello Van Morrison, Marianne Faithfull and Horslips, and was attended by John Lydon of the Sex Pistols.